gianpaj/cartrawler.github.io/_collections/_section_android/inpath.md

 <dt>startRentalInPath</dt><dd>Start Rental InPath activity.</dd></dl>

-<h5>Payload Retrieval from Inpath Process</h5>
+<h5>Retrieval of objects from Inpath Process</h5>

 If a user selected a car during the in path process, the onActivityForResult will be fired.
+Objects can be retrieved at this point, namely the payload, the fees object and the vehicle details object

-The Payload object is accessed via the return intent by onActivityForResult: returnIntent.getStringExtra(CartrawlerSDK.PAYLOAD)
+These objects are accessed via the return intent by onActivityForResult

+    getStringExtra(CartrawlerSDK.PAYLOAD) // Returns a JSON String

+    getParcelableExtra(CartrawlerSDK.VEHICLE_DETAILS) // Returns a VehicleDetails Object

+    getSerializableExtra(CartrawlerSDK.FEES) // Returns a Payment Object

     override fun onActivityForResult(requestCode: Int, resultCode: Int, data: Intent?) {
        if (resultCode == Activity.RESULT_OK) {
            if (requestCode == 123) {
                 openCreditCardProcessor(data!!.getStringExtra(CartrawlerSDK.PAYLOAD))
             }
     }

+The json payload object is returned so that the partner can process the payment/reservation with a cartrawler payment end point at a different time and point in the partners basket flow.
+This JSON playload object is passed to this endpoint.
+Further details can be found in our OTA developer docs.
+(Also see inpath reservation section)

+The CartrawlerSDK.FEES object:

+    cartrawler.core.data.external.Payment {

+          public String currency; // The currency of the fees

+          public Double payNowAmount; // The pay now amount public Double payAtDeskAmount; // The pay at desk amount public Double bookingFeeAmount; // The booking fee amount

+          public String insuranceName; // The insurance name public Double insuranceAmount; The insurance amount

+          public String authTotal; The total amount to be authorized against the customers credit card.
+     }

+The total amount to be authorized against the customers credit card, is the authTotal attribute above.
+This is calcuated by cartrawler using paynow, insurance, and bookingfee amounts when applicable.

+Notes on other attributes:

+If insurance is selected, insuranceAmount will be non-zero.
+The insuranceName will non-null when insuranceAmount is non-zero.
+The insuranceName is the title of the insurance.
+If the user has selected extras, the total amount of extra fees will set in payAtDeskAmount. payNowAmount is the total amount for only the car element (excludes extras,  bookingfee and insurance) bookingFeeAmount is a cartrawler fee which is separate to the payNowAmount.
+The authTotal is calculated by the cartrawler system by adding the payNowAmount, bookingFeeAmount (if present) and insuranceFee (if present).